Paradigm (video game): Reception

-Reviews for the game had been generally positive, with the game currently holding an average score of 85 on Metacritic.
+Reviews for the game were generally positive, with the game currently holding an average score of 85 on Metacritic.
 Destructoid gave the game a 9 out of 10, praising its offbeat sense of humour, engaging story, distinctive world and diverse characters.
 IGN gave the game an 8.0 out of 10, praising its voice acting and comedy and saying that it "offers a fresh and memorable entry" for the genre.
 Press Start gave the game a 9 out of 10, praising its humor, well thought out puzzles, the game's world and for avoiding the tropes of the genre.

-Awards

 Paradigm was one of the winners of the "Australian Game of The Year" award at the 2017 Melbourne International Games Week.